 The University has developed a Statement of Minimum Resources for Research Higher Degrees.

 RHD candidates are encouraged to use staff common rooms, including tea and coffee making facilities.
 In most common rooms, consumables (such as coffee and milk) are available on a bring-your-own or pay-as-you-go basis.
-Ask at your School Office about arrangements in your area.
+Ask at your College Office about arrangements in your area.

 Full-time candidates who work on campus are allocated a desk and basic office facilities, usually in a shared office or in a laboratory.
 Part-time candidates and candidates who work off campus may need to share a desk or laboratory space.
 Your office will have access to a telephone (usually with only local number access) and a computer (with basic office software).

 Arrangements for office supplies such as stationery, photocopying, and printing please contact the College Office for details.